Man who threatened Clearwater County deputies shot and killed by deputy

-OROFINO – A man who threatened Clearwater County deputies with a knife Monday was killed by one of the deputies, according to a news release from the sheriff’s office.
+OROFINO — A man who threatened Clearwater County deputies with a knife early Monday morning was killed by one of the deputies, according to a news release from the sheriff’s office.

 Deputies were dispatched to a location on Harmony Heights Loop Road at 2:24 a.m.
 Monday for a report of an aggressive, intoxicated man armed with a knife.